evanwill/refine-lessons/chronicling-api.md

 To test, click on a link, which will open it in a new tab.
 Fetch the URLs using *url* column *Edit column* > *Add column by fetching urls*.
 Name the new column `fetch`.
-In a few seconds, the operation should complete and the *fetch* column will be filled with JSON data.
+In a few seconds, the operation should complete and the *fetch* column will be filled with [JSON](http://www.json.org/) data.

 ### Parse JSON to Get Items

-The first elements of the JSON response look like `"totalItems": 52, "endIndex": 5`.
+The first *name/value* pairs of the query response look like `"totalItems": 52, "endIndex": 5`.
 This indicates that the search resulted in 52 total items, but the response contains only five (since it was limited by the `rows=5` option).
-The Refine project currently has four rows, but the `fetch` column contains information about a total of twenty newspaper pages nested in the JSON `items` element.
+The JSON key `items` contains an array of the individual newspapers returned by the search.
-To construct a orderly data set, it is necessary to parse the JSON and split each item into its own row.
+To construct a orderly data set, it is necessary to parse the JSON and split each newspaper into its own row.

-GREL's `parseJson()` function allows us to select an element name to retrieve the corresponding values.
+GREL's `parseJson()` function allows us to select a key name to retrieve the corresponding values.
 Click on the *fetch* column > *Edit column* > *Add column based on this column*.
 Name the column `items` and enter the expression: